top of page

 What is an Inspection Matrix?

-Instead of relying on reactive scheduling or fragmented communication, this matrix detailed exactly what needed to be inspected, when, and by whom.
+Instead of relying on reactive scheduling or fragmented communication, this matrix specified exactly what needed to be inspected, when, and by whom.
 Whether it was epoxy anchors in concrete shear walls, field welding on structural steel, or diaphragm nailing in wood framing, each inspection was mapped to:

 • A specific task (e.g., epoxy anchoring, diaphragm nailing)